 How to Eat Gluten Free Anywhere

-Eating gluten-free has been a lifestyle for me and my family for several years now.
-Choosing and cooking gluten-free foods has become somewhat second nature now, but it hasn’t always been that way!
+Eating gluten free has been a lifestyle for my family and me for over ten years now.
+Choosing and cooking gluten free foods has become somewhat second nature, but it hasn’t always been that way!

 When our family was first diagnosed, shopping and figuring out what to cook was time-consuming and often confusing.
-I created this guide of gluten-free basics to help out those in the same position I was in a few years ago!”
+I created this gluten-free guide to help those in the same position I was in a few years ago!

 Commonly Asked Questions about a Gluten Free Diet: